lene99/Daily_Task_Planner/README.md

 </table>

 <h2> Getting Started </h2>
---WIP--

 1. Clone the repository into your local disk
-2. Download qtdesigner tools and Python
+2. Create a virtual environment in the same directory.
+3. In the virtual environment, download PyQt5 using ```pip install pyqt5```
+4. Then, download PyQt5-Tools using ```pip install pyqt5-tools```
+5. Lastly, if you have yet to, download Python 3.9.0. in your virtual environment.
-3. Run the main.py file
+6. Run the main.py file.